-- 7.1 The ball is out of play when it passes completely over the boundary-board on the side-line or back-line. - 7.2 Play is restarted by a player of the team which was not the last team to touch or play the ball before it went out of play. - 7.3 When the ball travels over the side-line: - a play is re-started not more than one metre from where the ball crossed the side-line - b if the ball crossed the side-line within the 11 metres area and was last touched by a defender, play is re-started 11 metres from the back-line and not more than one metre from the side-line - c the procedures for taking a free hit apply.
+7.1 The ball is out of play when it passes completely over the boundary-board on the side-line or back-line.

-- 7.4 When the ball is played over the back-line and no goal is scored: - a if played by an attacker, play is re-started with the ball inside the 11- metres area and the procedures for taking a free hit apply - b if played by a defender or a goalkeeper, play is re-started with the ball outside the 11- metres area and the procedures for taking a free hit apply.
+- 7.2 Play is restarted by a player of the team which was not the last team to touch or play the ball before it went out of play. - 7.3 When the ball travels over the side-line: - a play is re-started not more than one metre from where the ball crossed the side-line - b if the ball crossed the side-line within the 11 metres area and was last touched by a defender, play is re-started 11 metres from the nearest back-line and not more than one metre from the side-line - c the procedures for taking a free hit apply. - 7.4 When the ball is played over the back-line and no goal is scored: - a if played by an attacker, play is re-started with the ball inside the 11 metres area and the procedures for taking a free hit apply - b if played by a defender or a goalkeeper, play is re-started with the ball outside the 11 metres area, 1 metre from the side-line nearest to where the ball crossed the back-line, and the procedures for taking a free hit apply.